exoplatform/exo-documentation/docs/Administration.rst

 -  The Select Logo pane: Uploads your company logo that must be in the ``.png`` format, and with Recommended size **300x34** and a transparent background.

--  The Primary, Secondary and Tertiary colors of the Digital Workplace branding.
+-  The Primary, Secondary and Tertiary colors of the user interface.

 -  The Select Navigation Bar Style pane: Selects the navigation bar style suitable to your logo.
 There are two styles available on the